kalisio/kargo/docs/reference/cli.md

 | `maputnik` | the **maputnik**.
 The version to build is read from the `MAPUTNIK_TAG` variable. |
 | `weacast-loaders` | The list of the loaders to be build is read from the `WEACAST_MODELS` variable.
 For all the loaders to be built, the version and database url are read from the `WEACAST_LOADER_TAG` and `WEACAST_DB_URL` variables. |

+### configure

+`usage: kargo configure`

+Generate the configuration by merging the default configuration with your workspace's configuration.
+The merged configuration files is stored in the `.kargo` directory at the root directory of **Kargo**

 ### deploy

 `usage: kargo deploy <stack|all>`